-Driftwood LNG joining region’s growth potential - Port Arthur News
+Driftwood LNG's launch comes with potential for 400 operation jobs - Port Arthur News

-Demand for natural gas and specifically for Liquefied Natural Gas (LNG) is increasing as the world looks for lower cost and lower polluting fuel sources.
+CARLYSS, La. — Demand for natural gas and specifically for Liquefied Natural Gas (LNG) is increasing as the world looks for lower cost and lower polluting fuel sources.
 Southwest Louisiana and Southeast Texas are make players on a national scale.

 Driftwood LNG will soon become part of that picture.

-Note: Editor’s note: Reprinted with permission of the American Press in Lake Charles, a Port Arthur Newsmedia editorial partner.